jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (c) must impose the maximum penalty prescribed for the offence if the offending is within the most serious of cases for which that penalty is prescribed, unless circumstances relating to the offender make that inappropriate; and
   (d) must impose a penalty near to the maximum prescribed for the offence if the offending is near to the most serious of cases for which that penalty is prescribed, unless circumstances relating to the offender make that inappropriate; and
   (e) must take into account the general desirability of consistency with appropriate sentencing levels and other means of dealing with offenders in respect of similar offenders committing similar offences in similar circumstances; and
+  (f) must take into account any information provided to the court—ExampleInformation to which paragraph (f) appliesInformation in a victim impact statement (see sections 17AA, 17AB, and 21 of the Victims’ Rights Act 2002) whose purpose is to—enable the victim to provide information to the court about the effects of the offending on the victim; andassist the court in understanding the victim’s views about the offending; andinform the offender about the impact of the offending from the victim’s perspective.
+    (i) to help to recognise the victim’s needs in the court’s sentencing or otherwise dealing with the offender according to law; and
-  (f) must take into account any information provided to the court concerning the effect of the offending on the victim; and (g) must impose the least restrictive outcome that is appropriate in the circumstances, in accordance with the hierarchy of sentences and orders set out in section 10A; and
+    (ii) concerning the interests of the victim (for example, about the effects of the offending on the victim); and (g) must impose the least restrictive outcome that is appropriate in the circumstances, in accordance with the hierarchy of sentences and orders set out in section 10A; and
   (h) must take into account any particular circumstances of the offender that mean that a sentence or other means of dealing with the offender that would otherwise be appropriate would, in the particular instance, be disproportionately severe; and
   (i) must take into account the offender's personal, family, whanau, community, and cultural background in imposing a sentence or other means of dealing with the offender with a partly or wholly rehabilitative purpose; and